-For those on the east side of the city, parking at the King Memorial and Edgewood/Candler Park means twice as many trains for a zippy commute to downtown Atlanta for work or to events on weekdays.
-On weekends, the green line train only travels to King Memorial before turning around.
+For those on the east side of the city, parking at the Inman Park or Edgewood/Candler Park Station means twice as many trains for a zippy commute to downtown Atlanta for work or to events on weekdays.

 If you live on the west side or in Smyrna/Cobb County, the H.E.
 Holmes MARTA station is near I-285 and I-20, and has a very large parking lot and an 8-minute ride to the Mercedes-Benz Stadium and the State Farm Arena (formerly Philips).